dtTony/autool/README.md

 ```

 ## Note
+### drivers path
+./src/resources/drivers/
 you need to choose a matching browser and driver version

-###drivers path
-./src/resources/drivers/